 Samet Nangshe viewpoint

 Samet Nangshe viewpoint is one of the best vantage points across Phang Nga Bay.
-At sunrise, the view is breathtaking from the 1.6 kilometres of mangrove to the chain of islands stretching out of sight.
+At sunrise, the view is amazing from the 1.6 kilometres of mangrove to the chain of islands stretching out of sight.

 Boating Phang Nga Bay